Rescued from a Dumpster, we love Cupid

-You may have seen the adorable little Great Pyrenees cross two-legged rescue puppy Cupid who was found in a dumpster after being thrown away for being born different on our Facebook Page.
+You may have seen the adorable little Great Pyrenees cross two-legged rescue puppy Cupid on our Facebook Page.
+He was found in a dumpster after being thrown away for being born different.
 How could your heart not melt when you look at that little face full of hope.
 We were so touched by this story of a local community coming together and inspired by a puppy that never gave up.
 He is still a little love-bug in spite of being born without legs, treated horribly (his tail was injured) and tossed away like garbage by humans.

 So many people have stepped up for this puppy; the girls who found Cupid in the dumpster, the rescue that’s taken him in (The Dog Rescuers Inc), the vets who have treated him, the foster home keeping him safe and warm, the strangers who have donated to support him, and PawsAbility that is currently getting him fitted with some new front legs.

 If like us, you were hoping for an update on Cupid, here’s all the info we have right now:

 Settling into his foster home

 Cupid is doing well in his foster home.
 A representative of the rescue told us that his foster mom and dad are incredibly patient and kind.
 They are diligently working to get him used to greater mobility.
 Thank you to them for all that they do!!
 Cupid is having a blast playing with the other dogs in his foster home and seems very happy to have been given a chance to be a fun loving puppy just like any other!